Exploring the limits of strong membership inference attacks on large language models: Introduction

-\item \textbf{The relationship between MIA success and related privacy metrics is not straightforward.} We find that examples seen later in training tend to be more at risk (Section~\ref{sec:exp3:per}); however, this trend is complicated by sample length, which also affects vulnerability.
-We also study if there is any relationship between training-data extraction and MIA, and observe no correlation with MIA success.
-This suggests that the two privacy attacks capture different signals related to memorization (Section~\ref{sec:exp3:extraction}).\looseness=-1 \end{itemize}
+\item \textbf{The relationship between MIA success and related LLM privacy metrics is not straightforward.} We show that samples seen later in training tend to be more at risk (Section~\ref{sec:exp3:per}); however, this trend is complicated by sample length.
+We also study if there is any relationship between training data extraction and MIA, and observe no correlation with MIA success.
+This suggests that the two privacy attacks may capture different signals related to memorization (Section~\ref{sec:exp3:extraction}).\looseness=-1 \end{itemize}

-Altogether, our contributions serve not only as an extensive benchmark of strong MIAs on pre-trained LLMs, but also provide some initial answers to urgent open questions about the conditions under which MIAs exhibit a threat to privacy for language models.
-Our work also quantifies the performance gap between weaker (more feasible) and stronger attacks, establishing an upper bound for what weaker attacks could realistically achieve in this setting.
-Our hope is that this guides future research on MIA, informing the development of stronger and more practical attacks, as well as more effective defenses.\looseness=-1
+Our contributions serve as an extensive benchmark of strong MIAs, and also provide some initial answers to urgent open questions about the conditions under which MIAs exhibit a threat to privacy for LLMs.
+Our work also quantifies the performance gap between weaker (more feasible) and stronger attacks, establishing an upper bound for what weaker attacks could achieve in this setting.\looseness=-1